Scooletz/blog.scooletz.com-posts/2021-07-12-when-stateless-services-are-useless.md

 whitebackgroundimage: true
 ---

-Recently, I spent some time on diving into into [dapr](https://dapr.io), the Distributed Applications Runtime.
+Recently, I spent some time on diving into [dapr](https://dapr.io), the Distributed Applications Runtime.
 Its premise, visible on the landing page, is simplification of the cloud-native application development.
 It is a strong one and much aligned with my perception of being Cloud Native.
 But beside the motto, there's also a book called [Dapr for .NET developers](https://docs.microsoft.com/en-us/dotnet/architecture/dapr-for-net-developers/).
 It provides a good description of what dapr is and what it provides.
 There's [one paragraph](https://docs.microsoft.com/en-us/dotnet/architecture/dapr-for-net-developers/state-management) though, that I strongly disagree with

 > While each service should be stateless...